LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 13

 I am enjoying strings so far.
 The idea that we can control what the user inputs is very interesting and opens up a whole new world of coding to experience.
 I feel that this is also going to be used a lot when there is lots of data to work with when I am using Python in my career.

+## Assignment 14

+Learning about files made this whole class feel more realistic for coding as a career.
+It brought in aspects of everyday life allowing us to see how our laptops or desktops work when we use files.
+I'm also learning about the importance of naming files correctly in my GIS class.
+You must name these locations in your files so that when you decide to save data to that location it works correctly and efficiently.